a-glock17/pkmn-sbrh-docs/WildEncounterTable.md

 Routes are done first, then cities and towns, then other misc locations like forests and mountain areas.

-* = If you see this asterisk, it means the location has encounters but it can't be reached by legitimate play.
+* If you see an asterisk, it means the location has encounters but it can't be reached by legitimate play.
+* If you see two astrisks, it means the location doesn't allow that table of encounters.

 -----
 ### Route 10 (In Grass)